anmagx/frankentrack/README.md

 During tests, message rates of 120hz were absolutely fine, and you could probably go faster than that.
 However that might require adjusting the queue sizes in config.py, depending on performance.

-Camera:
+**Camera Limitations**

 The PS3 Eye camera is known to be tricky to utilize in python.
-The libusb-driver package for the PS3 eye can be used in combination with PS3EyeDirectShow, but it's limited to work in 32Bit only.
+The libusb-driver package for the PS3 eye can be used with opencv, but won't read frames beyond 60FPS.
+Perhaps the official CL Driver supports more, but as it's commercial, it is not used in this project.

-The project could possibly support direct communication with the camera using PyUSB and a bit of C-Code, but I need to do more research into this.
-Perhaps looking at pseyepy might be another option.
+## Usage

+Open the included arduino sketch and flash it to your Arduino Nano.
+Wire up your sensor as an I2C device and then connect via USB-C.
+(Optional: If you want to power your LED for Position tracking, the designated pin is D3.)

+In the gui, set your preferred serial port and baud rate and click 'Start'.
+Make sure your device is sitting still and level.

+After a short calibration period the sensor data will be available in the gui.
+You should next start the gyro bias calibration.
+After this has finished, the sensor is safe to be moved.
+If you fix it to your headset, you can recenter your view now and start the UDP sender (on whichever port you've set opentrack to receive in.)

+When in game, you should set your preferred drift correction angle with the slider in the gui.
+More on that setting below.

 ## Frequently asked Questions (FAQ)